Routing & links

 linkComponent | string | Component | 'a' | The component used to render sidebar and palette links.
 Pass your router's link component (e.g. NuxtLink) for client-side navigation. |

-navigate | (href: string) => void | — | Callback invoked when a command-palette result is chosen.
+navigate | (href: string) => void | — | Callback invoked when a command-palette result is chosen or a sidebar link is clicked.
 Wire it to your router's programmatic navigation. |

 By default the layout renders plain <a> tags and reads currentPath as '/', so it works with zero configuration — links just do full-page navigation.